"The 355" Trailer Is Full Of Diamonds, Bullets & Fierce Women — Yes, Please

 "It won’t be as hyperbolic as some franchises, and unlike the other films that revolve around one main character, the goal here is the true ensemble," Chastain, who serves as a producer on the film, further detailed its framework in conversation with Deadline.
 "All these characters who have their own distinct traits, histories — fully formed and complex characters with equal weight in the film.
 That’s unique, as is having all female spies."

-The first chapter in this action-packed spy thriller will hit theaters on January 15, 2021.
+The first chapter in this action-packed spy thriller will hit cinemas on 15th January 2021.